Getting Started

 As the snow melts, water collects in every hollow and cranny.
 With the canopy still open and the leaves just budding, the forest floor bursts into life.
 From March, each successive week brings new flowers eager to capture the light before the trees shade them out.

 Simultaneously, the birds that wintered in southern climes return.
 Storks arrive in February, then more migrants follow through March and April.
 May brings a full spectrum of greens as the leaves take on their summer shapes.
-As they block out the sun, the forest floor darkens, and plant-life moves from the ground up to the canopy.
-By June, summer finally takes the place of winter.
+As they block out the sun, the forest floor darkens.
+By June, summer takes the place of winter.

 Go deeper